addyosmani/critical-path-css-tools/README.md

 ## Async load CSS

+Async loading should be used to fetch the rest of your site-wide styles after you've inlined your critical-path CSS.

 * [loadCSS](https://github.com/filamentgroup/loadCSS) - loads CSS asynchronously using JS.
 [Research](https://gist.github.com/scottjehl/87176715419617ae6994) that led to this is also available.

 ## Online tools